Concepts and Principles Lead Auditor

 Qualification Specification

-To enroll in the LICQual ISO 19650-1:2018 – Concepts and principles applicants must meet the following criteria:
+To enroll in the LICQual ISO 19650-1:2018 – Concepts and Principles Lead Auditor, applicants must meet the following criteria:

 Qualification# |